Hypoglycemia is a condition in which your blood sugar (glucose) level is lower than the standard range. Glucose is your body's main energy source.

 What you can do

-- Write down your symptoms, including when they started and how often they occur.
+- Make a list of your symptoms, including when they started and how often they occur.

 - List your typical daily habits, including alcohol intake, meals and exercise routines.
-Also, note any recent changes to these habits, such as a new exercise routine, or a new job that's changed the times you eat.
+Also, note recent changes to these habits, such as a new exercise routine, or a new job that's changed the times you eat.

 - Are my signs and symptoms due to hypoglycemia?

 - What do you think is triggering my hypoglycemia?